INSTITUTE NEUROSCIENCE GRADUATE PROGRAM TRAINEES (NGP)

 BS Neuroscience, Susquehanna University, Selinsgrove, PA

-"I am particularly interested in cognition, working memory, and their relation to emotion.
-I am currently working on my master's thesis focused on how emotional valence (negative or neutral stimuli) can affect the episodic memory of an event.
+"I am interested in metacognition, working memory, and emotion.
+My master's thesis looked at how emotionally charged objects (such as weapons) can affect the ability of viewers to remember certain aspects of an event.
+Currently, I am working on a follow up project to my thesis where we are adding a source component to investigate how source variability can affect the same memory components as my thesis investigated.
+I am also working on my comprehensive exams and formulating my dissertation project which will focus on the relationship between confidence and accuracy in terms of eyewitness testimony research in hopes to better understand how mistaken suspect identifications made by eyewitnesses to crimes can be avoided.
 My three lab rotations were in the labs of Drs.
 Summer Sheremata, Gizelle Anzures, and Alan Kersten.
 I was attracted to the GNTP because of the ability to rotate in labs and explore different interests along with the ability to collaborate with other labs on projects.
 This program is great because it allows you to experience lab atmospheres before choosing which lab to join.
 My interests changed drastically once I was exposed to research I hadn't originally considered!"

 ALLISON WALSH